The Weed Killer Glyphosate – Harmless Herbicide or Health Hazard?

-As well as oats, the Weed Killer Glyphosate is most commonly used on soy, corn, wheat, barley and bean crops.
+Glyphosate is also commonly used on soy, corn, wheat, barley and bean crops.

-It was also found, by researchers at the University of La Plata in Argentina, that 85 per cent of feminine hygiene products sold in Argentina were contaminated with glyphosate.
+Researchers, at the University of La Plata in Argentina, also found that 85 per cent of feminine hygiene products sold in Argentina were contaminated with glyphosate.
 An additional 62 per cent of products were found to contain derivatives of glyphosate.

-Local councils across Australia also use the weed killer glyphosate in sensitive, child populated areas like playgrounds.
-Until Australian authorities change their assessment procedure, councils and schools can continue to do this.
-Councils are also not obligated to tell the public when and where they are spraying.
+Local government across the U.S. and Australia use the weed killer glyphosate in sensitive, child populated areas like playgrounds and they are not obligated to tell the public when and where they are spraying.
+Until authorities change their assessment procedure, councils and schools can continue to do this.

 Is There Enough Evidence to Support Concern?